Jormund/automultidraw/README.md

 ![How to animation](https://cdn.rawgit.com/Jormund/automultidraw/master/img/stacked.gif)
 1) Clear bookmarks.
-2) Bookmark the first row of portals(1st spine), from the inside out.
+2) Bookmark the first set of portals (1st spine), from the inside out.
-3) Bookmark the second row of portals(2nd spine), from the inside out.
+3) Bookmark the second set of portals (2nd spine), from the inside out.
-4) Bookmark the third row of portals(3rd spine), from the inside out.
+4) Bookmark the third set of portals (3rd spine), from the inside out.
 5) Click "draw" in the side panel.
 Done!

-"Stacked" mode will add all the portals of the first alignment to the draw, then all the second, then all the third.
+"Stacked" mode will add all the portals from the first set (spine) to the drawing, then all the second, then all the third.
+1, 1, 1, etc., 2, 2, 2, etc., 3, 3, 3, etc.
-"Balanced" mode will try to balance the number of link per portal.
-If all alignments are the same length, the result be changing aligment at each layer.
+"Balanced" mode will try to balance the number of links per portal.
+If all spines are the same length (same number of portals), the drawing will rotate which spine is used for each layer.
+1, 2, 3, 1, 2, 3, etc.
 Area displayed is the total of all layers.

 Sample bookmarks used in the animation: